 - Ensure that the research team includes input from NHS staff and lay person(s)

-- Where RDS SC staff are invited, and agree to be grant co-applicants, include appropriate costs in the grant to cover any work they will undertake in the conduct, analysis and reporting of the project
+- Where RDS SC staff are invited, and agree to be grant co-applicants, include appropriate costs in the grant to cover any work they will undertake in the conduct, analysis and reporting of the project (please note that there is no expectation that RDS advisers will be co-applicants on the applications RDS SC supports)

-- Accurately reflect the nature of RDS SC involvement and support in the relevant section of the grant application (RDS SC staff can provide you with a reminder of input given by RDS SC.)
+- Accurately reflect the nature of RDS SC involvement and support in the relevant section of the grant application (RDS SC staff can provide you with a reminder of input given by RDS SC)

 - Provide RDS SC with a copy of any completed, submitted application in which RDS SC support has been involved